© 2022 R-Tools Technology Inc.

 • Reverse RAIDs : A technique that decomposes real drive objects into virtual RAIDs.
 Then those components of reverse RAID scan be processed like real objects.
 They can be viewed, edited, imaged, copied to physical

 • Support for third-party hardware .

 R‑Studio recovers files:

-• When the partition structure on a hard drive was changed or damaged.
+• When the partition structure on a drive was changed or damaged.
 In this case, R‑Studio can scan the drive trying to find previously existed partitions and recover files from found partitions.

-• From disks with bad sectors.
-In this case, R‑Studio can first copy the entire disk or its part into an image file and then process such image file.
+• From drives with bad sectors.
+In this case, R‑Studio can first copy the entire drives or its part into an image file and then process such image file.